 Children who enroll in our primary program and are not yet independent in their toileting are asked to wear underwear.
-Children are frequently asked to use the toilet by classroom staff, and we have found, that for most children in this category, if they arrive at school not yet potty trained, they quickly learn (within a matter of weeks) this important self care activity.
+Children are frequently asked to use the toilet by classroom staff, and we have found, that for most children in this category, if they arrive at school not yet potty trained, they quickly learn (within a matter of weeks) this important self-care activity.
 It is important that families continue with the practice at home.
 For children in the process of toilet learning, regular communication between school and home will take place to help the child successfully master the process.
 Children who enroll in our toddler program will be actively working on toilet learning throughout their day as developmentally appropriate.
-We hope that the majority of the children in this program will be wearing underwear while at school, though they may arrive and leave in diapers.
 Again, regular communication between school and home is important in this process.
 If a child needs to be wearing diapers, the family is responsible for providing a supply to the school.